folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 follows, Overdues and Fines are omitted, as they are implemented in essentially the same way as Holds and Loans.

+We now consider the individual components in turn, starting with high-level components and working down.

 ### Patrons

-The root component, used when the `/patrons` route is in the URL.
+As specified in the module metadata (see above), this is the module's root component, used when the the URL's path begins with the `/patrons` route.

 * Okapi data: none
 * Local state: none